 • Illinois and Colorado's legislatures amended their laws in 2021 to prevent people engaged in a felony from being held criminally culpable for deaths caused by people outside of their group, though neither reform was applied retroactively.
-Illinois's reform was motivated by the high-profile "Lake County Five" case in which prosecutors in Lake County initially charged five Black teenagers with murder as adults when a friend in their group was shot and killed by an elderly white homeowner for allegedly trying to steal a car from his driveway.
-Illinois legislatures amended their laws in a fixed provided the statement of the state
+182 Illinois's reform was motivated by the high-profile "Lake County Five" case in which prosecutors in Lake County initially charged five Black teenagers with murder as adults when a friend in their group was shot and killed by an elderly white homeowner for allegedly trying to steal a car from his driveway.
+183